FinlyWealth/mds-finly-search/README.md

     MLFLOW_TRACKING_URI=http://35.209.59.178:8591
     ```

-2. To setup the proxy connection.
+2. To setup the proxy connection:

     ```{bash}
     # If running for the first time, this will setup and run the proxy
     make proxy-setup

     # Use the following to start the proxy after a reboot
     make proxy
     ```

+3. To start the app and the server:

+    ```{bash}
+    # Starts streamlit frontend and API backend
+    make run
+    ```

-**Step 3b.
-Database Setup - Local Postgres**
+**Option B: Local Postgres**

 This setup is for a running the app with a local Postgres database.
 You would use this setup if you wish to develop with different embeddings.

-4. Unless you intend to genereate your own custom embeddings via `make embed`, it is recommended to download the pre-generated embeddings `embeddings_100k_v2.npz` from the same Google Drive.
+1. Unless you intend to genereate your own custom embeddings via `make embed`, it is recommended to download the pre-generated embeddings `embeddings_100k_v2.npz` from the same Google Drive.
 Put `embeddings_100k_v2.npz` under `data/embeddings`.

-5. Add the following to environment variables.
-Change the Postgres credentials as needed.
+2. Add the following to environment variables.
+Change the Postgres credentials as needed to the local db.

     ```
     # User, password and location of the Postgres database